rdlf0/minesweeper/CONTRIBUTING.md

 $ git checkout -b super-cool-feature
 $ git push -u origin super-cool-feature
 ```
-3. Implement the feature/bug fix
+3. Implement the feature/bug fix - you might find it convenient to run `tsc --sourceMap -w` in order to get your changes compled on save.
 4. Commit your changes:
 ```sh
 $ git commit -am "Something descriptive but concise about the changes I made"